 joskudesign

-Municipal election campaign of Ami Värtö
+Social media brand to a municipal election campaign Ami Värtö

 Environmental influencer Ami Värtö was looking for a graphic designer on her socials to help with her campaign visuals and I volunteered as I figured it would be a great way to gain experience designing for campaigns, and for a good cause.
 I worked in close cooperation with her and the team with succesful results: Värtö placed in a deputy position as a first time candidate.